 The Connecticut Office of Early Childhood (OEC) is dedicated to helping children and families in Connecticut thrive.
 We created the For Families, By Families — Keep It Real Initiative video series to give parents a voice and to help families learn from one another.

-Get honest, unfiltered perspectives from other Connecticut parents about key topics — everyday challenges, parenting during COVID-19, and confronting racial injustice.
+Get honest, unfiltered perspectives from other Connecticut parents about key topics:

 Parenting During COVID-19

-Parenting During COVID-19: “Juggling during COVID was very, very challenging—but I got through it.”
+“Juggling during COVID was very, very challenging — but I got through it.”

-During COVID, many parents have experienced wearing multiple hats as they juggle more responsibilities than ever before.
-Watch Briggitte talk about taking on the role of full-time mom, teacher, and employee all at once—and more.
+Watch Briggitte talk about how she wore multiple hats during COVID-19 — taking on the role of full-time mom, teacher, and employee all at once.

 Everyday parenting — challenges and rewards